ludwigkoopaa/WiiSnake/README.md

-Before build change main.d with your library locations
+Before build change main.d with your library (Devkitpro) locations